When starting a business in the United Kingdom, it's important to understand the various business structures available.

-A sole trader is a self-employed person who is also the exclusive owner of a business.
-The individual is entitled to all business profits of your business after tax has been paid, and personally responsible for all losses.
+A sole trader, also known as a sole proprietorship, refers to an individual who owns and operates a business as a self-employed entity.
+Sole proprietor is a self-employed person who is also the exclusive owner of a business.
+The individual is entitled to all business profits of the business after tax has been paid and is personally responsible for all losses.

-While sole traders are often thought of as a one-man business organisation, it’s important to keep in mind that the term ‘sole trader’ refers to the business structure - not the number of employees.
-While a sole trader trades alone and is self-employed, it doesn’t mean that he or she performs the day-to-day operations alone without hiring employees.
+While sole traders are often considered a one-man business organization, it’s important to remember that the term ‘sole trader’ refers to the business structure - not the number of employees.
+While a sole trader trades alone and is self-employed, it doesn’t mean he or she performs the day-to-day operations alone without hiring employees.

-Sole traders run their own businesses as individuals, which means they can keep all of their profits, and are responsible for all of the losses.
-There are several rules applicable to sole trading, including naming conventions and rules on business operations, including the requirement to register for self assessment tax.
+Sole traders run their businesses as individuals, meaning they can keep all their profits and are responsible for all the losses.
+Several rules apply to sole trading, including naming conventions and rules on business operations, including the requirement to register for self-assessment tax.

-A business owner needs comply with HMRC rules once they register as a sole trader, which includes:
+A business owner needs to comply with HMRC rules once they register as a sole trader, which include:

-- paying tax on profits and National Insurance
+- paying tax on profits and National Insurance, and

 - registering for VAT once your turnover exceeds £85,000.

-It is possible for a sole trader to trademark their business name to protect their intellectual property.
+A sole trader can trademark their business name to protect their intellectual property.

 You may be required to list this name on your business stationery or official documents.

 As a sole trader, you have sole ownership and full control over your business.
 You are your own boss.
-You don’t need to consult with directors or shareholders before making a decision, and are fully in-charge of a wide range of business decisions - from how your operations are run, to how you want to grow your business or use your profits.
+You don’t need to consult with directors or shareholders before deciding.
+You are entirely in charge of a wide range of business decisions - from running your operations to how you want to grow your business or use your profits.

-This relates to the point above.
-As there isn’t a legal distinction between the owner and business, a sole trader is dependent on its owner.
-The company will cease to exist depending on the owner’s personal circumstances, such as death, retirement, bankruptcy or imprisonment.
+Continuity relates to the point above.
+As there isn’t a legal distinction between the owner and the business, a sole trader depends on its owner.
+The company will cease to exist depending on the owner’s circumstances, such as death, retirement, bankruptcy or imprisonment.

-You pay income tax - not corporation tax - on taxable business profits, and are also required to pay Class 2 and Class 4 National Insurance contributions.
-You’ll also need to register for VAT if your business turnover exceeds the current VAT threshold of £85,000 (for a 12-month period ending in 2021/22).
+A sole trader pays income tax - not corporation tax - on taxable business profits, and they are also required to pay Class 2 and Class 4 National Insurance contributions.
+They must register for VAT if their business turnover exceeds the current VAT threshold of £85,000 (for 12 months ending in 2022/23).

 There’s little paperwork involved with operating as a sole trader.